 Maintain your electrical wiring and installations to preempt electrical fires.
 You should also fix electrical malfunctions as soon as they occur.

 Palmer Electric, Inc., can help you with both maintenance and repairs.
-Contact us for all your electrical needs, and we will give you professional

 service.